Vehicle registration plates of the Caribbean Netherlands: Passenger plates

 Plates with the large letter "B" indicate a plate from Bonaire, while the large letter "E" indicates a plate from St. Eustatius, and a large letter "S" indicates a plate from Saba.
-For plates with different letters see the Non-passenger baseplate section below.
+For plates with different letters, see the non-passenger plate section below.

 Non-passenger plates

-Some plates start with different letters, sometimes similar to plates of the Netherlands: AB for buses; BF for moped; D for government; H for rental car; MF for motorcycle; TX for taxi; V for trucks and commercial vehicles; and Z for heavy equipment.
+Non-passenger plates start with certain letter combinations to denote vehicle type: AB for buses, BF for mopeds, D for governmental vehicles, H for rental cars, MF for motorcycles, TX for taxis, V for trucks and commercial vehicles, and Z for heavy equipment.